gearup2000/k8s/10. ReplicationController and ReplicaSet in Kubernetes/README.md

 In case we need to rename containers of existing pods, we can change the settings in the manifest file and apply it again.
 However, the changes will not affect the existing pods.
 To apply the changes, we need recreate them with the new settings and delete the existing pods.

-For example, let's change the name of the container, to do so let's make a copy of existing manifest file and change the name of the container:
+For example, let's change the name of the container, to do so let's make a copy of existing manifest file, named it as `rc-kubernetes-copy-with-different-container-name.yaml` and change the name of the container:

 ```
 apiVersion: v1